anti22dot/rm_calendar_memo/README.md

 What's most important that there is a loop, that runs indefinitely.
 This is overall `good` and `bad`. `Good` because it's performant, fast updates. <br>
 "Bad" because it is not very efficient to keep on replacing the file all the time, even when we don't actually adding some notes to respected PNG. <br>
 **(FEATURE/LIMITATIONS)** I have been reviewing the CPU and RAM consumption of the implementation-specific files, during the execution, using "top" tool, on RMPP. <br>
-The CPU and RAM (%VSZ) consumptions were showing `0%`/`0%` almost all the time, for the respected scripts used, like so:
+The CPU and RAM (%VSZ) consumptions were showing `0%`/`0%` almost all the time, for the respected scripts used:
 ```
   PID  PPID USER     STAT   VSZ %VSZ %CPU COMMAND
 64838   849 root     R     3492   0%   0% top